OLA Larry Moore Distinguished Service Award

 Selection Process

-- The process for this award is stewarded by the OLA Awards Committee, which is a subcommittee of the OLA Board of Directors.
+• The OLA Awards Committee, which is a subcommittee of the OLA Board of Directors, is responsible for reviewing nominations.

-- The OLA Awards Committee will present all qualified candidates to the OLA Board for consideration.
-The Board will consider all potential candidates, including those nominated from OLA Committees, Councils and OLA Board
+• The OLA Awards Committee will present all qualified candidates to the OLA Board for consideration.

 Award Presentation Information

-- This award is presented at the OLA annual Super Conference.
+• This award is presented at the OLA Super Conference.

-- Larry Moore or his designate will present the award.
+• Larry Moore or his designate will be asked to present the award.

 2025 Johanna Gibson-Lawler, Greater Essex County District School Board